Dasharo/docs/docs/variants/asus_kgpe_d16/setup.md

 ### Remote access

-If you are interested in developing coreboot on KGPE-D16 and have some spare time, there is a possibility to obtain the access to the hardware.
+If you are interested in developing coreboot on KGPE-D16 and have some spare time, there is a possibility to obtain access to the hardware.
 Drop us an email to [leads@3mdeb.com](mailto:leads@3mdeb.com) with a request.